welldonestack/ki/_posts/2024-07-21-cow-and-the-moon.md

 <br>
 ![Image 3]({{ page.images[3].path | absolute_url }})
-↳ For the menu, various logo variations were explored, with the oval logo emerging as the most effective for conveying an authentic gelateria look.
-Additionally, different secondary graphics were used to complement the design.
+↳ For the menu, several logo variations were tested, with the oval logo proving most effective in conveying an authentic gelateria look.
+Complementary secondary graphics were also used.

 <br>
 ![Image 4]({{ page.images[4].path | absolute_url }})
-↳ How it looks in the current venue.
+↳ This is the in-situ look.

 <br>
 ![Image 5]({{ page.images[5].path | absolute_url }})